Official Global Travel Advisories

 Severe earthquakes can occur in the western and northern regions of the country.
-Landslides are possible in affected areas, and strong aftershocks may occur up to one week after the initial quake.
+Landslides are possible in affected areas, and strong aftershocks may occur after the initial quake.
 Transportation, health and telecommunications services may be affected, and land travel could be disrupted.

 - Monitor local news reports